 Mumbai has some nice green areas amidst the concrete, such as the Sanjay Gandhi National Park, the Hanging Gardens on Malabar Drive and the Mumbai Port Trust Garden.
 There are also several temples which make pleasant excursions, including the Global Vipassana Pagoda and Hare Krishna temples.

-The easiest way to reach the city centre from the airport, unless being picked up by a hotel, is by prepaid taxi.
+Mumbai has a tropical climate with periods of high humidity, though the coastal location keeps temperatures lower than many areas of the country.
+Average daytime temperatures only fluctuate a few degrees throughout the year, from about 25°C December to March to about 30°C in April to June, before dropping slightly again in summer.
+Flying to Mumbai during June to September is not recommended, however, because of the high rainfall at this time.Getting downtown from the airportThe easiest way to reach the city centre from the Chhatrapati Shivaji International Airport (BOM), unless being picked up by a hotel, is by prepaid taxi.
 There are several booths offering prepaid fares.
-Avoiding rush hour, visitors could also travel by taxi to Vile Parle Station and then catch a train downtown.
+Avoiding rush hour, visitors could also travel by taxi to Vile Parle Station and then catch a train to the centre.

 Black and yellow taxis, branded taxis and auto-rickshaws are handy for travelling around the city, though auto-rickshaws are only available in certain areas and not recommended for longer journeys.
 Buses are typically crowded but do cover a large network.
 The train network is also extensive and special tourist tickets allow travellers to sit in first class compartments – rush hour should be avoided.